yanidruffy/urban-odyssey/README.md

 - Optimized content with targeted keywords to improve search visibility, using [Wortracker](https://www.wordtracker.com/).
 - Detailed product descriptions and **meta tags** to rank higher on search engines.
 - **XML Sitemap** and **robots.txt** files included to ensure search engines can efficiently crawl and index the site.
+- Utilization of **slugs** in models to generate clean, descriptive and SEO-friendly URLs.

 2. **Social Media Marketing via Facebook**:<br>
 A **Facebook page** that helps with engaging with the customers, sharing updates, showcasing products, and running targeted ad campaigns.